 Action minutes will be kept of all regular and special meetings.
 Audio or video recordings will be kept for all Work Sessions and Council Time meetings.
 Minutes will be open and available to the public.
 Written minutes shall be promptly recorded and include a summation of actions from each Council meeting and a record of votes.
-Written minutes must((eh)) include a list of Councilors present and Councilors absent, and whether the absence was excused or unexcused.
+Written minutes must include a list of Councilors present and Councilors absent.
 Audio recordings will be uploaded to the County website.
 Minutes are not required for executive sessions.

 XI.
-Legal Opinions ((Options))
+Legal Opinions